Click the play button to watch the entire documentary short, Bucking Tradition

 With the cancellation of orca shows and captive breeding at SeaWorld, and the demise of the Ringling Bros. and Barnum & Bailey Circus, the world is clearly ready for a compassionate change on a global level.

-Russ Fields, of the Rowell Ranch Rodeo Board of Directors, recently claimed in an interview that animals don't feel fear.
+Russ Fields, once a member of the Rowell Ranch Rodeo Board of Directors, recently claimed in an interview that animals don't feel fear.
 The science says otherwise, and understanding of animal sentience has grown significantly in recent years.
 World-renowned animal behaviorist Dr. Temple Grandin has stated that “the single worst thing you can do to an animal emotionally is to make it feel afraid.”

 Despite the concern of the Professional Rodeo Cowboys Association (PRCA), that rodeo is about to suffer the same fate as the circus, the ASPCA, PETA, and the Humane Society Veterinary Medical Association have all denounced the rodeo as cruel to animals.
 And organizations such as SHARK, Anti-Rodeo Action New Zealand, and Animal Liberation Queensland are working to end rodeo in countries where competition frequently occurs.